Kazzia

 Kazzia was a German-bred Thoroughbred racehorse, who was trained in Germany, the United Arab Emirates and the United Kingdom.
-In a racing career which lasted from September 2001 until October 2002 she ran seven times and won five races in four different countries.
+In a racing career which lasted from September 2001 until October 2002 she ran seven times and won five races in four countries.
 She is best known for successfully completing the Classic double of the 1,000 Guineas and the Oaks.
 She was the first German-bred horse to win a British Classic.
 After her retirement from racing she became a successful broodmare.
 Kazzia died in March 2013 from post-foaling complications.

 Background

 Kazzia, described by Timeform as an "angular filly" was bred in Germany by Roswitha Grunewald.
 She was sired by the British-bred stallion Zinaad, winner of the Jockey Club Stakes, out of the German mare Khoruna, making her a half-sister to the Schwarzgold-Rennen winner Kimbajar.
 She was originally sent into training at the Bremen stable of Andreas Wöhler.